iot-edge-foundation/iot-edge-heartbeat/README.md

 ## Code example

-This module is based on an example shown [here](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-csharp-module)
+This module was based on an Public Preview example shown [here](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-csharp-module)

+With the introduction of General Available, some breaking changes are introduced.
+A new ModuleClient is introduced to replace the DeviceClient.

+I have updated the code.

 ## Contribute